 Practitioners of DBT utilize the following Components as part of their Treatment Plan:

 DBT can be hard to understand the first few times you read about it.
 This video explains DBT simply, and the video isn’t ho-hum boring.
 Presented by Dr. Esme Shaller, UCSF Department of Psychiatry and Behavioral Sciences, clinical director of child and adolescent outpatient services at Langley Porter Psychiatric Hospital and Clinics.

 SPACE is a parent-based treatment program for children and adolescents with anxiety, OCD, and related problems.
 The research supporting SPACE has been ongoing for about ten years.
 It is a new approach, and many clinicians and parents are very excited to learn how to use it.

 Parents who participate in SPACE will learn skills and tools to help their children overcome anxiety, OCD, or related problems.
 The treatment focuses on parents’ changes to their own behavior; they do not need to make their child change.
 The parents participate in SPACE treatment sessions, and in most cases, the child or adolescent does not need to attend the treatment sessions.

 SPACE was developed by Dr. Eli Lebowitz at the Yale Child Study Center and has been tested and found to be effective in randomized controlled clinical trials.
-Parents of children with anxiety-based school avoidance have read Dr. Liebowitz’s book and will be providing feedback.
-A school in Perth, Australia, is also piloting a program utilizing SPACE, and we will share the results when they come in this Fall.
+Parents of children with anxiety-based school avoidance have read Dr. Lebowitz’s book and will be providing feedback.
+A school in Perth, Australia, is also piloting a program utilizing SPACE, and we will share the results when they come in later this Fall.

 When SPACE treatment is successful, children feel less anxious and function better following treatment.